Responsibilities

 Countersigning an application for a higher level of disclosure than you’re entitled to is an offence, so it’s important you know the right disclosure level to apply for.

-• check PVG Scheme Records before allowing someone to do regulated work
+• check PVG scheme disclosures before allowing someone to do a regulated role

 • use vetting information fairly when deciding whether to employ someone

-• get their own copy of a Scheme Record, even if the person is already a PVG member through another organisation
+• get their own copy of a PVG scheme disclosure, even if the person is already a PVG member through another organisation

 • tell Disclosure Scotland when a PVG member leaves the organisation

-• have a written policy describing how they manage disclosure information.
-There's sample policies to help
+• have a written policy describing how they manage disclosure information

-• keep track of disclosure applications and certificates.
-There's a template spreadsheet to help
+• keep track of disclosure applications and results - there's a sample spreadsheet you can use.

 • only share disclosure information with third parties if they have consent from the applicant or in other specific circumstances.
 For example, if countersigning on behalf of a third party as an umbrella body

-• only keep disclosure certificates for as long as they need them
+• only keep disclosures for as long as they need them

-• rely only on disclosure checks when deciding if someone is suitable for a post
+• rely only on disclosures when deciding if someone is suitable for a post

 • ask applicants to tell them about all spent and unspent convictions